Alsea, Oregon

 Alsea (/'ælsi/ AL-see) is an unincorporated community in Benton County, in the U.S. state of Oregon.
 It is on Oregon Route 34 and the Alsea River.
 For statistical purposes, the United States Census Bureau has defined Alsea as a census-designated place (CDP).
-The census definition of the area may not precisely correspond to local understanding of the area with the same name.
-As of the 2020 Census, the population was 165.
+The census definition of the area may not precisely correspond to the local understanding of the area with the same name.
+As of the 2023 Census population estimates, the population was 220.